PhilT/arch_installer/README.md

 System-wide configuration files that will be modified by this script are first copied to a file with the extension .original (e.g. /etc/pacman.conf.original).

-The file system is setup with a single partition and swap file.

 The only user input is the password taken at the start to ensure the installation can complete unattended.
 Both root and user are set with the same password (you may want to change this).